Become a New Rattitude Foster Home

 People interested in fostering will be screened before being approved.
 This involves an application, vet and personal reference checks, a telephone interview, and a home visit to ensure that the physical environment is safe and suitable for rescued dogs.

 As a foster parent, you would decide when (and if) to bring in a new foster dog and then be responsible for that dog's care until he or she gets adopted.
 Some foster homes have just one dog at a time; more experienced foster homes may decide to have 2 or 3 or more.
 The foster family gets to name the dog.
 The foster family ensures that the dog gets necessary vetting, which is paid for by New Rattitude.
-New Rattitude also provides necessities for each dog, such as a martingale collar, microchip, ID tage, wormer, and monthly flea preventative.
+New Rattitude also provides other resources and necessities for each dog.
 CLICK HERE

-to see a list of the items New Rattitude provides or pays for and the tools we offer to support our foster homes.
+to see a list of the ways New Rattitude supports our foster homes.
 Any expenses that are not reimbursed by New Rattitude, such as toys or treats, are tax deductible since we are a 501(c)3 organization.

-Besides providing day-to-day support for our foster parents, New Rattitude also handles marketing/publicity, manages the adoption application process, organizes transportation, and facilitates networking between foster homes.
+Besides providing day-to-day support for our foster parents, New Rattitude departments handle marketing/publicity for the foster dogs, manage the adoption application process, organize transportation, and facilitate networking between foster homes.

 If you love dogs and want to help but think that you couldn't foster because you'd get too attached to the dog or can't make an on-going commitment, then perhaps "dogsitting" is the right niche for you!
 We need temporary "dog-sitting" locations that can keep a dog for 1-7 days during transitions between shelter and foster home or to support the permanent foster parents when they must go out of town.